What is seed capital?

 Seed capital or seed funding is one of the types of financing for a startup during its formation.
-Investors give the seed money in the form of securities by providing the capital the business requires for an equity stake or future profits from the sale of products.
+Investors give the seed money in the form of securities by providing the capital the business requires for an equity stake or future profits from the sale of products from product managers.

 In most cases, seed capital is generated by the people close to the company’s founder, such as family members and friends.
-Once the startup is established, it can get further funding from financial institutions, angel investors, and venture capitalists.
+Once the startup is established, it can get further funding from financial institutions, angel investors, stakeholders and venture capitalists.,

 When the company is in its seed stage, established investors and financial institutions may not finance it.
 So, the owners have to rely on their savings and little funding from people close to them.
 The seed capital is usually utilized for: